-Our attorneys and staff grieve with George Floyd’s family at the outset, as our lead counsel was the victim of police abuse, and we know no one is perfect.
-However, many inconsistencies and outright lies about the case are puffed by many news media outlets that don’t do justice to the parties.
+At the outset, our attorneys and staff grieve with George Floyd’s family, as our lead counsel was the victim of police abuse, and we know no one is perfect.
+However, many inconsistencies and outright lies about the case are puffed by news media outlets that don’t do justice to the parties.

 Yes.
 The black man’s family, alleged by prosecutors to have been killed by Minneapolis police, agreed to a $27 million settlement before a lengthy civil trial.
 On or about March 12, 2021, the city of Minneapolis and George Floyd’s family announced a settlement in the wrongful death case surrounding his death last year.
 Our Los Angeles wrongful death attorneys have followed this case closely.

 Not even close.
-We have questioned from the start the biased news reporting hailing George Floyd a “hero.”
+We have questioned from the start the biased news reporting hailing George Floyd as a “hero.”

-We are equally frustrated over other parties painting Floyd out as some kind of animal, unworthy of Constitutional rights.
-Of course, the city’s admission of civil liability likely all but sealed officer Chauvin’s fate in his present criminal trial, and he was convicted of murder.
+We are equally frustrated over other parties painting Floyd as some animal unworthy of Constitutional rights.
+Of course, the city’s admission of civil liability likely sealed officer Chauvin’s fate in his present criminal trial, and he was convicted of murder.

 It would be foolhardy to think that months of rioting and media disinformation didn’t influence the largest wrongful death settlement in North American history, and here’s why:

 Toxicology reports show Floyd was likely high on a deadly cocktail of Fentanyl and Methamphetamine.
-Floyd’s family hired an expert who said Chauvin’s knee to Floyd’s neck killed him and not the illegal narcotics he allegedly habitually used.
-The city’s toxicology expert originally asserted that Floyd would have died anyway due to the illegal drugs he was taking.
+Floyd’s family hired an expert who said Chauvin’s knee to Floyd’s neck killed him, not the illegal narcotics he allegedly habitually used.
+The city’s toxicology expert initially asserted that Floyd would have died anyway due to the illegal drugs he was taking.

 “The question of past arrests often surfaces among people who want to rationalize police officers’ actions when Black men are killed in custody.”

-Snopes goes on to opine (again a “fact check” site) that most people who cared about Floyd’s past crimes were those:
+Snopes goes on to opine (again, a “fact check” site) that most people who cared about Floyd’s past crimes were those: